Fast FPT algorithms for vertex subset and vertex partitioning problems using neighborhood unions: Algorithms

-\begin{theorem} For every $n$-vertex, $m$-edge graph $G$ given along with an optimal rank decomposition, resp.\ boolean decomposition, any $D_q$-problem on $G$ can be solved in $O(n(m+qd*rw(G)2^{3qd*rw(G)^2+rw(G)}))$ time, resp.\ in $O(n(m+qd*\beta w(G)2^{3qd*\beta w(G)^2+\beta w(G)}))$ time, where $d$ stands for $d(D_q)$. \end{theorem} \begin{proof} The complexity analysis is very similar to the one given in Theorem~\ref{thm_vs}.
+\begin{proof} The complexity analysis is very similar to the one given in Theorem~\ref{thm_vs} and uses the bound in Lemma \ref{lem_dqequiv}.
 The correctness proof follows the same style as the proof of Lemma~\ref{lem_correctness_sigma_rho}, Some steps are not explained here because they were explained in Lemma~\ref{lem_correctness_sigma_rho}.

 For the correctness, let $a,b$ be the children of $w$ in $T_r$, assume $\mathit{Tab}_a$ and $\mathit{Tab}_b$ are correct.\\ $(\Rightarrow)$ For this direction of the proof we have that $\mathit{Tab}_w[\mathcal{R}_w][\mathcal{R}_{\overline{w}}]=TRUE$.
 Then there must exist some $\mathcal{R}_a, \mathcal{R}_b$ such that $\mathit{Tab}_a[\mathcal{R}_a][\mathcal{R}_{\overline{a}}]=TRUE$ and $\mathit{Tab}_b[\mathcal{R}_b][\mathcal{R}_{\overline{b}}]=TRUE$, where $\mathcal{R}_{\overline{a}} = can^d_{V_a}(\mathcal{R}_b \bigcup_q \mathcal{R}_{\overline{w}})$ and $\mathcal{R}_{\overline{b}} = can^d_{V_b}(\mathcal{R}_a \bigcup_q \mathcal{R}_{\overline{w}})$.
 Hence there exists $\mathcal{S}_a$ partition of $V_a$ and $\mathcal{S}_b$ partition of $V_b$ such that $(\mathcal{S}_a,\mathcal{R}_{\overline{a}})$ $D_q$-dominates $V_a$ $(\mathcal{S}_b,\mathcal{R}_{\overline{b}})$ $D_q$-dominates $V_b$.
 This means that $\forall i,j : (S_{a_j} \cup R_{\overline{a}_j})\ D_q[i,j]$-dominates $S_{a_i}$ and $\forall i,j : (S_{b_j} \cup R_{\overline{b}_j})\ D_q[i,j]$-dominates $S_{b_i}$.
 It then follows that: $\forall i,j : (S_{a_j} \cup S_{b_j} \cup R_{\overline{w}_j})\ D_q[i,j]$-dominates $S_{a_i}$ and $\forall i,j : (S_{a_j} \cup S_{b_j} \cup R_{\overline{w}_j})\ D_q[i,j]$-dominates $S_{b_i}$.
 It then follows that: $\forall i,j : (S_{w_j} \cup R_{\overline{w}_j})\ D_q[i,j]$-dominates $S_{w_i}$.
 Which means $(\mathcal{S},\mathcal{R}_{\overline{w}})$ $D_q$-dominates $V_w$.